Angus Robertson: Early life and career

 Robertson was born in Wimbledon, London, to a Scottish father, Struan, who was an engineer, and a German mother, Anna, who was a nurse.
 Robertson was brought up in Edinburgh and speaks fluent German.
 He was educated at Broughton High School, Edinburgh and the University of Aberdeen, where he graduated in 1991 with an MA Honours degree in politics and international relations.
 After university he embarked on a journalistic career, and worked as a foreign and diplomatic correspondent in Central Europe for the BBC World Service.

 Robertson joined the Scottish National Party in 1984, at the age of 15, after being given a leaflet about the party's youth wing by Charlie Reid of The Proclaimers.
 He was the European and International Affairs Adviser to the SNP Group in the Scottish Parliament.

-Political career
+Member of Parliament (2001–2017)

-House of Commons
+2001 general election

 Robertson was first elected to the UK House of Commons in June 2001, representing the Moray constituency.
 During his first parliamentary session, Robertson was Scotland's youngest MP and was rated Scotland's "hardest working MP" according to statistics from the House of Commons.
 He was a member of the European Scrutiny Committee from 2001 to 2010, and served as the SNP's spokesman on Defence and International Relations.
 Robertson was well above average amongst MPs in the number of contributions he made in the House of Commons.
 In January 2006, Robertson provided Swiss Senator Dick Marty a report containing what he calls 'a detailed report of numerous suspect movements of aircraft transiting through Scotland.